nats-io/spring-nats/README.md

 ## Samples <a name="samples"></a>

 This repo provides samples for the major use-cases implemented by the core code:

+* [autoconfigure-sample](./nats-samples/autoconfigure-sample) a simple command line runner with spring boot that uses the auto-configured nats connection from an application.properties file.

 * [listener-sample](./nats-samples/listener-sample) uses the binder to listen to a single subject and print messages it receives.
 The configuration in application.yml specifies a single subject `dataIn`.